IBM Unveils Blockchain As a Service Based On Open Source Hyperledger Fabric Technology

 At that point you might as well get rid of the complexity of segregation/sharding and go with a central trusted autho

-Selective or Universal, Multiple Consensus (Score:2)
+Selective or Universal, Multiple Consensus (Score:4, Interesting)

+By that I mean, Intel, coke, att etc each get only one vote's worth of trust each, same as Linus, stallman, BoA and any registered, trusted developers.

+Because that's not what certain industries (or regulators) want, but they have many, many use cases where Blockchain fabrics are useful.
+The Linux Foundation's Hyperledger fabric (and open source code) certainly isn't opposed to "flat" consensus models -- you can do that!
+But telling the semiconductor industry, or the beverage industry, or some other group

 Bingo!
 (Score:2)